History of Lithuania: Formation of modern national identity and push for self-rule (1864–1918)

 Russian restrictions at Marijampolė secondary school were eased in 1872 and Kudirka learned Polish there.
 He went on to study at the University of Warsaw, where he was influenced by Polish socialists.
 In 1889, Kudirka returned to Lithuania and worked on incorporating the Lithuanian peasantry into mainstream politics as the main building block of a modern nation.
 In 1898, he wrote a poem inspired by the opening strophe of Mickiewicz's epic poem Pan Tadeusz: "Lithuania, my fatherland!
 You are like health."
 The poem became the national anthem of Lithuania, Tautiška giesmė: ("Lithuania, Our Homeland").

 As the revival grew, Russian policy became harsher.
-Attacks took place against Catholic churches while the ban forbidding the Lithuanian press continued.
-However, in the late 19th century, the ban on the use of the Latin alphabet for the Lithuanian language was lifted and some 2,500 books were published in the Lithuanian Latin alphabet.
+Attacks took place against Catholic churches while the ban forbidding the Lithuanian press continued until May 1904.
+Some 2,500 books were published in the Lithuanian Latin alphabet.
 The majority of these were published in Tilsit, Kingdom of Prussia (now Russian Sovetsk, Kaliningrad Oblast), although some publications reached Lithuania from the United States.
 A largely standardized written language was achieved by 1900, based on historical and Aukštaitijan (highland) usages.
 The letters -č-, -š- and -v- were taken from the modern (redesigned) Czech orthography, to avoid the Polish usage for corresponding sounds.
 The widely accepted Lithuanian Grammar, by Jonas Jablonskis, appeared in 1901.